 Call Stack Recording Functions

-The pv_memory_profiling(type int) and environment variable MALLOC_CONF are used by GaussDB(DWS) to control the enabling and disabling of the memory allocation call stack recording module and the output of the memory call stack.
+The pv_memory_profiling(type int) and environment variable MALLOC_CONF are used by GaussDB(DWS) to control the enabling and disabling of the memory allocation call stack recording module and the output of the process-level memory call stack.
 The following figure illustrates the process.

 image1